Margaret Pole, 8th Countess of Salisbury

 Margaret’s mother Isabel died when Margaret was three years old.
 Now it is thought that Isabel died of either tuberculosis or childbed fever, but George, Duke of Clarence thought his wife had been poisoned by a servant who was subsequently tried and hanged.
 When Margaret was four-years-old, her father was tried for treason against his brother King Edward IV and privately executed in the Tower of London.
 Margaret and her younger brother Edward were placed in the care of their maternal aunt Anne Neville.
 In 1485, the last Yorkist king, Richard III, was defeated and killed at the Battle of Bosworth and the Lancaster claimant Henry Tudor, Earl of Richmond assumed the throne as King Henry VII.
 Henry VII then married Margaret’s first cousin Elizabeth of York, the eldest daughter of King Edward IV.

 After the rise of the Tudors, the remaining members of the House of York were systematically dealt with through marriage, imprisonment, and eventually, execution.
-Margaret’s brother Edward Plantagenet, 17th Earl of Warwick, who was the next male Yorkist claimant to the throne, was held at the Tower of London until he was executed in 1499.
+Margaret’s brother Edward Plantagenet, 17th Earl of Warwick, the next male Yorkist claimant to the throne, was held at the Tower of London until he was executed in 1499.
 It was thought at the time that Edward was executed in response to pressure from King Ferdinand II of Aragon and Queen Isabella I of Castile to ensure there would be no potential heirs who could jeopardize the eventual accession to the throne of King Henry VII’s heir Arthur who was to marry Ferdinand and Isabella’s daughter Catherine of Aragon.

 Sometime between 1491 and 1494, King Henry VII arranged for Margaret to marry Sir Richard Pole.
 It is thought that this marriage was arranged because Sir Richard’s mother was a half-sister of the king’s mother, Lady Margaret Beaufort and this would make it more difficult to use her in a plot to overthrow the Tudors.
 Margaret and Richard had five children: